PerimeterX/perimeterx-nginx-plugin/README.md

 _M.block_enabled = false
 ```

-The PerimeterX plugin is enabled in monitor only mode by default.
+By default, the PerimeterX plugin is enabled in Monitor Only mode.

 Setting the  block_enabled flag to *true* will activate the module to enforce the blocking score.
 The PerimeterX module will block users crossing the block score threshold that you define.
 If a user crosses the minimum block score then the user will receive the block page.

-#### <a name="captcha-support"></a>Enable/Disable CAPTCHA on the block page
+#### <a name="captcha-support"></a>Enable/Disable CAPTCHA on the Block Page

-By enabling CAPTCHA support, a CAPTCHA will be served as part of the block page, giving real users the ability to identify as a human.
-By solving the CAPTCHA, the user's score is then cleaned up and the user is allowed to continue.
+Enabling CAPTCHA support includes a CAPTCHA challenge on the block page.
+This allows real users the ability to identify themselves as a human.
+Solving the CAPTCHA question clears the user's score they are allowed to continue.
 **Default: true**

 ```